xxfoundation/elixxir-docs/message_pickup.md

 ### Receiving messages

-A bloom filter is returned as part of the stream and is used by the client to determine if a message ID has a message delivered or not.
+A bloom filter is returned as part of the stream and is used by the client to determine if an ephemeral message ID has a message delivered or not.
 The client may call `RequestMessages` with a set of message IDs that have been initially confirmed with the bloom filter.